Judicial Appointments Board for Scotland: Business Management Unit

-The board is supported by its Business Management Unit, which is independent of the Scottish Government, and is based in Edinburgh at Thistle House.
+The board is supported by its Business Management Unit, which is staffed by civil servants but is independent of the Scottish Government, and is based in Edinburgh at Thistle House.
 The team is headed by Chief Executive, Ms Paula Stevenson.

-Lay Appointments Advisors
+Lay and Legal Appointments Advisors

 The members of the board are supported in sifting and interviewing candidates for judicial office, and have all the powers of a lay member of the board except they cannot take part in the decision making of the board.
-The board has appointed 5 lay appointments advisors for a period of 3 years from 1 January 2016 to 31 December 2018, and they may be appointed for a further 3 years.
+Appointments advisors may be appointed for three years and can subsequently be re-appointed for a further three years.